Masala chai step-by-step recipe with photos.

 About this recipe

-Masala means spices and chai is Indian tea - and that is exactly what masala chai means.
+Masala chai is Indian-style spiced tea made by boiling black tea, milk, water, and spices.
+It literally translates to spiced tea - masala means spices and chai means tea.
 Indian tea is mildly infused with spices.
 This is the most common drink in every Indian household.
 A cup of this mildly spiced tea along with a yummy snack is a must-have every evening in most households.
 The mix of spices that is used to make this drink varies in each household.
 The recipe here is our family favourite and I use very basic spices to make our cuppa.
 You may vary the spices as per your preference and liking.

 My favourite combination of spices to make it is cinnamon, cardamom, fennel seeds, and fresh ginger.
 All of these spices come with a range of benefits.